Good HR software is a pre-requisite for good HR.

 All-in-one HR software

 All-in-one HR software handles your entire HR function from one place.
 It typically makes most sense for growing and medium-to-large businesses who need to maintain control over multiple offices by centralising complex processes.
+There are different types of all-in-one software: HRIS, HCM and HRMS.

 By creating a single system of record, all-in-one HR software empowers businesses to maintain compliance and keep control over large employee datasets.
 So there’s less risk of duplicate data or security breaches.